Washington's 13th legislative district

 Washington's 13th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.

-The district includes all or most of Lincoln, Grant, and Kittitas counties.
+The district includes all of Kittitas County, most of Grant County, and parts of Adams and Douglas County.

 This rural district is represented by state senator Judy Warnick and state representatives Tom Dent (position 1) and Alex Ybarra (position 2), all Republicans.